reity/circuit/README.rst

 circuit
 =======

-Minimal native Python library for building and working with logical circuits.
+Pure-Python library for building and working with logical circuits.

 |pypi| |readthedocs| |actions| |coveralls|